 In July 2009, the United States signed but did not ratify the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
 The Convention is based on the ideals of the Americans with Disabilities Act, intended to empower persons with disabilities to be independent and productive citizens.

 The CRPD represents an international effort to bring the world closer to achieving the goals of equality of opportunity, full participation, independent living and economic self-sufficiency for people with disabilities.
 There is a great need for this treaty across the globe.
-Approximately 650 million people, some 10 percent of the world population, live with a disability—making them the world’s largest minority.
+Approximately 1 billion people, over 10 percent of the world population, live with a disability—making them the world’s largest minority.
 In developing countries, 90% of children with disabilities do not attend school.
-In the United States the unemployment rate for people with disabilities was 15% in 2011, nearly twice as high as the rate for those without disabilities (which was 8.7%).
+In the United States the unemployment rate for people with disabilities was 13.2% in 2013, nearly twice as high as the rate for those without disabilities (which was 7.1%).